• Proposed

 Taxonomic notes

-There are presently no known seqences of H. fuligineoviolaceum outside northern Europe (2021).
+Formally listed as a species of Sarcodon, this species is now clasified as Hydnellum (Larsson et al 2019).
+There are presently no known seqences of H. fuligineoviolaceum outside northern Europe (2024).
 The name has been used in North Ameria, but sequenced specimens refer to different taxa.
 Specimens namned S. fuligineoviolaceum outside Europe probably refers to other species.

 Why suggested for a Global Red List Assessment?